 There are many ways we can shape the births of our clients, these are just a few to consider.
 Doulas, what other ways can we impose our birth footprint on our clients, and how can we best avoid these roadblocks?
 I would love to hear from you.

-I have been working hard for months to bring a doula training to Chico.
+Wherever I have lived, I always worked hard to bring doula trainings to my area.
 Why, some might ask (my husband included!)?
 Why would I want to bring in more competition?
 I guess my reasoning there would be, so women in my community have more options about the doulas they are able to select from.

 ♥ four young boys and a boy dog (offspring)